andrew/ultimate-awesome/README.md

 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
 - [awesome-space-books](https://github.com/Hunter-Github/awesome-space-books) - A list of space exploration related books (some are online, some are on paper).
 - [awesome-few-shot-gnn](https://github.com/kaize0409/awesome-few-shot-gnn) - An index of algorithms for few-shot learning/meta-learning on graphs.
+- [awesome-legal-data](https://github.com/openlegaldata/awesome-legal-data) - A collection of datasets and other resources for legal text processing.
 - [Awesome-Weakly-Supervised-Temporal-Action-Localization](https://github.com/Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization) - A curated publication list on weakly-supervised temporal action localization.
 - [awesome-mac](https://github.com/xyNNN/awesome-mac) - A curated list of amazingly awesome macOS tools, applications and games.
 - [You-Dont-Know-X](https://github.com/ythecombinator/You-Dont-Know-X) - 🙈 curated list of inspiring resources which show you don't know that much about something you thought you knew.